 The emergence and development of MOOCs have also attracted the attention of Chinese scholars, educators and politicians (Cai and Wang, 2013).
 In China, MOOCs have been regarded as useful means for providing universal, equal and life-long learning to the population of 1.3 billion (Zhang et al., 2015).
 While the New York Times regarded 2012 as "the Year of the MOOCs" (Pappano, 2012), Chinese scholars and researchers proclaimed 2013 as "the Year of the Chinese MOOCs" (Cai and Wang, 2013).
 The MOOCs movement in China began in 2012.
-The Ministry of Education (MoE) and the Ministry of Finance of the Chinese Government jointly launched an iCourse program (iCourse is a registered trademark, it also named iCourses and fund the conversion of a number of popular and well-received university courses into MOOCs as well as to provide universal access to university education.
+The Ministry of Education (MoE) and the Ministry of Finance of the Chinese Government jointly launched an iCourse program (iCourse is a registered trademark, it also named iCourses and introductions are available at www.icourses.cn/en/), which aims to encourage and fund the conversion of a number of popular and well-received university courses into MOOCs as well as to provide universal access to university education.
 Through April 2016, more than 680 MOOCs have become available on the iCourse website, which has more than a million of active online users.
 There are MOOCs courses for all the students, as well as the small private online course (SPOC) targeting a special population.